-1.1 The purpose of Watton Westfield Infant and Nursery School's safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm.
+1.1 The purpose of Watton Junior School's safeguarding policy is to ensure every child who is a registered pupil at our school is safe and protected from harm.
 This means we will always work to:

-- Protect children and young people at our school from maltreatment; - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our school to have the best outcomes.
+- Provide help and support to meet the needs of children and young people as soon as problems emerge; - Protect children from maltreatment, whether that is within or outside the home, including online - Prevent impairment of our children's and young people's mental and physical health or development; - Ensure that children and young people at our school grow up in circumstances consistent with the provision of safe and effective care; - Undertake that role so as to enable children and young people at our school to have the best outcomes.